- This post contains affiliate links. Read more here.

 5 Types of Dog Harnesses and How They Work

 The vest harness is my favorite for dogs that don’t pull.
-If your dog is a puller, skip this section and go straight to the one below on anti-pull harnesses.
+If your dog is a puller, skip this section and go straight to the anti-pull harnesses below.

 3. The No-Pull Front Clip Harness (Recommended Styles Below)